PawGraczyk/JobOffers/README.md

 # JobOffers
 Web application designed for aggregation of job offers for Junior Java Developers from various sources, including websites and other web applications.
-The primary functionality of the application involves extracting current job listings from websites.
+The primary functionality of the application involves extracting current job listings from websites.<br>
+Only registered and verified user (bearer authentication) can use application's endpoints.

 ## Specification
 - Java 16+,